NEO1842/Blender-Cybercore/Cybercore/Render.md

 ---English---

-This is a Blender scene for creating a random dot pattern using geometry nodes.
+This is a Blender scene for creating a cyber core using geometry nodes.

 Rendering settings:

-Rendering engine: Eevee,
+Rendering engine: Cycles,

-Sampling rate: 64,
+Sampling rate: 1024,

-Denoising: None.
+Denoising: Yes.

 Check out the video!